atick-faisal/label-studio/docs/source/tutorials/segment_anything_2_image.md

 {"status":"UP"}
 ```

-3. Connect to the backend from Label Studio running on the same host: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
+3. Connect to the backend from Annotation Hub running on the same host: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.

 ## Configuration